snazy/ohc/README.rst

 that takes Java objects as keys and values - you have to provide appropriate key and value serializers then.
 Note that this approach requires to serialize the key to a byte array for each get/put/remove operation.

 OHC provides a pure LRU based eviction mechanism.
-By default OHC performs cache eviction regularly on its own (default is to keep 25% free space).
 But be aware that calculation of entries to evict is based on averages and does its job not very accurately to increase overall performance - it's a trade-off between performance and accuracy.